Skip to content

 3. Selection

-If a candidate confirms their interest in and availability for a Specialist project match, their information is forwarded to the relevant U.S. Embassy for final consideration, along with a roster of other qualified applicants.
+If a candidate confirms interest in and availability for a Specialist project match, the candidate's information is forwarded to the relevant U.S. Embassy for final consideration, along with a roster of other qualified applicants.
 The U.S. Embassy may reach out to the candidate and arrange an interview to discuss the project in more detail.

 U.S. Embassies make the final selection decisions for all English Language Specialist Program projects.
 Candidates will be notified by email of the final selection decision.
 Those who are not selected will be placed back into the available candidate pool, but there is no guarantee of another match.